 - Which President praised neo-Nazis in Charlottesville, VA, and mocked a reporter's handicap?

-If you nailed this quiz, go vote!
-If not, stay home and read a book!
+If you nailed this quiz, go vote.
+If not, stay home and read a book on economics or history.

-1. Tina Fey said that.
+1. Tina Fey said that in an SNL skit.
 Sarah Palin never did.

 2. Newsweek said that.
 George W. Bush never did.

-3. George W. Bush's policies did those things, not Barack Obama's.
+3. George W. Bush's policies did those things, not Barack Obama's, though he was in office at the time they paid-off.